Last Updated: 05/26/2021

 Some Internet browsers may be configured to send “Do Not Track” signals to the online services that you visit.
 We do not currently respond to do not track signals.
 To find out more about “Do Not Track,” please visit www.allaboutdnt.com.

 Under certain law, we only collect, use or disclose your personal information with your consent, which may be implied by your use of our Services with knowledge of how we use your personal information, unless we are required or permitted by law to obtain your personal information without consent.
-We will ask for your consent if we wish to use your personal information for purposes other than those listed in this Privacy Policy or if we are required to expressly request your consent under applicable privacy law, unless an exception to consent applies.
 We will request your consent to use your personal information where required by law, such as where we use certain cookies or similar technologies or would like to send you certain marketing messages.
 If we request your consent to use your personal information, you have the right to withdraw your consent any time in the manner indicated when we requested the consent or by contacting us at https://support.parchment.com.

-We do not collect and we ask that you do not send us or disclose any sensitive personal information (e.g. information related to racial or ethnic origin, political opinions, religious or other beliefs, health, biometrics, or criminal background) on or through the Services, with the exception of certain services on the Site where some users may opt in to providing ethnicity in order to participate in such service offering.
+We do not collect and we ask that you do not send us or disclose any sensitive personal information (e.g. information related to racial or ethnic origin, political opinions, religious or other beliefs, health, biometrics, or criminal background) on or through the Services, with the exception of certain services on the Site where some users may opt in to providing ethnicity in connection with using the service.
 If you send or disclose any sensitive personal information to us when you submit user generated content in our Services, you consent to our processing and use of such sensitive personal information in accordance with this Privacy Policy.
 If you do not consent to our processing and use of such sensitive personal information, you must not submit such user generated content in our Services.

 We may create anonymous data from your personal information and other individuals whose personal information we collect.
 We make personal information into anonymous data by excluding information that makes the data personally identifiable to you.